Tadanari Lee

-Tadanari Lee (李 忠成, Ri Tadanari) is a Japanese football player of Korean descent who plays for Singapore-based Albirex Niigata.
-He has made 11 appearances for the Japanese national team.
-He is sometimes known as Chung, in reference to his Korean name, Lee Chung-sung.
+Tadanari Lee (李 忠成, Ri Tadanari) is a Japanese former footballer who played as a striker or attacking midfielder.
+He has made 11 appearances for the Japan national team.
+He is sometimes known as "Chung", in reference to his Korean name, Lee Chung-seong.

+Lee is known in Japan for coming on as a substitute in the 109th minute of the 2011 AFC Asian Cup final held in Qatar and scoring his first international goal to secure a 1–0 win over Australia, giving Japan their fourth Asian Cup success.